rosdan13/rush_hour/README.md

 3. **Level Selection**
    - Choose from 40 levels arranged by difficulty
+   - Each level card is dynamically rendered using the actual game logic, showing the true starting position of vehicles
    - Hover over a card to see it enlarge
    - Click a card to start that level